 Learn about transitioning to 100% clean, renewable energy and storage.
 Climate change, air pollution, and energy security are three of the most significant problems facing the world today.
 Solutions to these problems invariably require a large-scale conversion of our energy infrastructure.
 In this course, Professor Mark Jacobson provides proven methods and techniques to develop and evaluate strategies for changing the infrastructure at the local, regional, and global levels to provide a healthy and sustainable future.
 Jacobson is a longtime leader in climate science and the renewable energy transition.
 Much of the science behind the proposed U.S. legislation called "The Green New Deal" is anchored in Jacobson’s scholarship.

-This course has been updated in 2020 with information about current solutions, adoption, and implementation from around the world.
+This course has been updated in 2020 with information about current solutions including the rise of storage technologies, adoption, and implementation from around the world.

 What you will learn

 - Solutions and actions needed to transition to 100% clean, renewable energy and storage

 - Alternative energy solutions and how to rank them in terms of multiple factors, including wind, water, solar, carbon-equivalent emissions, air pollution health impacts, land requirements, water requirements, reliability, and others